Overview

 Safely handle wildlife carcasses

-Although CWD has not been detected in wildlife in Ontario, it is recommended that hunters follow these good practices when handling and processing wildlife to protect against disease:
+Although CWD has not been detected in wildlife in Ontario, it is recommended that hunters follow these practices when handling and processing wildlife to protect against disease:

 • wear latex or rubber gloves and eye protection when field dressing carcasses